codyjrivera/competitive-programming/tools/README.md

 ## boilerplate.cpp

-This is a simple C++17 boilerplate that I like to use as a starting point for my projects.
+This is a simple C++17 program that I like to use as a starting point for my projects.

 It provides:
 * The entire standard library available without a namespace qualifier